 The comprehensive examination and completion of the required political science courses are required for a student to be admitted to candidacy for the M.A. in Political Science.
-The comprehensive examination consists of written essay questions seeking integration across the subfields of political science.
+The comprehensive examination consists of written essay questions in three fields of political science.
 It should be taken and passed by the end of the second year.